简体中文 / [English]

 This article is currently an experimental machine translation and may contain errors.
 If anything is unclear, please refer to the original Chinese version.
 I am continuously working to improve the translation.

-This is a changelog documenting various software and hardware modifications to my HomeLab.
-Since I found many of my earlier blog posts rather dull and overly mundane—hardly worth a standalone article—I've decided to create this single page to record minor or trivial changes.
+This is a changelog for various software and hardware modifications to my HomeLab.
+When organizing, I found that many of my earlier blog posts were rather dull, overly detailed, and not worth a standalone article.
+So I’ve created this single post to log some trivial changes.
 Entries before 2024/11 are backfilled from historical records, while entries after that date will be updated in real time.

 2024-11-08

-• PVE has been running stably for over a year, with the main changes being updates to backup scripts
+• PVE has been running stably for over a year.
+Main change during this time: backup script updates

-• Since I couldn’t even come close to filling up the SN640’s capacity, I sold it and replaced it with a 1.92T Dongting-N2 drive (enterprise-grade SSDs really are worth it—and I actually made a profit on the SN640 sale)
+• SN640 was massively underutilized, so I sold it and replaced it with a 1.92T “Dongting-N2” (enterprise-grade drives are just better—ended up making profit on the SN640 sale)

 2024-09-20

-• Started using Ansible to manage PVE host configurations, preparing for future hardware changes
+• Started using Ansible to manage PVE host configurations—prepping for future hardware changes

 2024-08-01